 The duty free area also has a selection of convenient, albeit rather expensive food bars including a Burger King, Subway and a Carlsberg bar which has the most comfortable seats in duty free.
 There is also an excellent tapas bar called Canas y Tapas which serves excellent value tapas, where 1 person can eat well for around 10 Euros.

 Transport Options at Alicante Airport

-If you are looking for the local area bus service you will need to head towards the departure level of the building where you can catch buses to Alicante centre (which takes about 15-20 minutes), Denia, Benidorm, Elche, Murcia, Torrevieja and other locations in the Costa Blanca.
+If you are looking for a local area bus service or a connection to one of the main resorts, outside level 2 (departures) there are buses to Alicante centre (which takes about 15-20 minutes), Denia, Benidorm, Calpe Elche, Murcia, Torrevieja and other locations in the Costa Blanca.